Montana GOP candidate who could flip control of Senate nagged by claims he lied about bullet wound

 With absentee voting in Montana underway and Sheehy poised for potential victory, Peach, a Democrat, said Friday that he “couldn’t let him get way with something like that without the truth being told.”

-Peach said he interviewed Sheehy at the hospital where he was treated for the bullet wound.
+Peach said he interviewed Sheehy at the hospital where he was treated for the bullet wound and briefly confiscated the gun.
+Before returning it, Peach said he unloaded the weapon and found five lives rounds and one that had been fired.

 His decision to go public was reported earlier by the Post.